guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 def LSTM_RNN(_X, _istate, _weights, _biases):
     # Function returns a tensorflow LSTM (RNN) artificial neural network from given parameters.
     # Note, some code of this notebook is inspired from an slightly different
-    # ANN architecture used on another dataset:
+    # RNN architecture used on another dataset:
     # https://tensorhub.com/aymericdamien/tensorflow-rnn

     # (NOTE: This step could be greatly optimised by shaping the dataset once